DafPhil/iota-wiki/docs/get-started/introduction/iota/introduction.md

 ## IOTA Mainnet

-The IOTA mainnet is the production grade network on which the [IOTA token](/get-started/introduction/iota/iota-token) is available.
-It currently runs the [Stardust protocol version](/learn/protocols/stardust/introduction).
+The IOTA mainnet is the production-grade network on which the [IOTA token](/get-started/introduction/iota/iota-token) is available.
+It currently runs the [Stardust protocol version](/learn/protocols/stardust/introduction) but will be updated to IOTA 2.0 in 2024.

 ## Feeless Transactions